When your husband asks you to join him on a work trip to Hawai’i you don’t think twice about it, you just say yes!

 Prior to arriving at Daniel K. Inouye International Airport in Honolulu, you will be given a declaration form on the plane (Bring a pen).
 On the form you will need to list any restricted item that you may be carrying.
-Restricted items are defined as, “Fruits, plants, or live snails.”
+Restricted items include live lobsters, clams, bacteria, sand, etc .

-If you did remember to pack live snails in your carrying on, you will have to go through an agricultural inspection upon arrival where they’ll probably wonder what’s wrong with you.
+If you did remember to bring your own sand to Hawaii, you will have to go through an agricultural inspection upon arrival where they’ll probably wonder what’s wrong with you.

 When he came back with the keys, we piled all of our luggage and ourselves into car #2, exhaled a huge sigh of relief, put the keys in the ignition, and realized the keys did not belong to this car.